urschrei/cvmcount/README.md

 This implementation doesn't use a treap as a buffer; it uses a Vec and performs a binary search during step **D4**.
 Note in particular his modification of step **D6** on p5: **D6'**: halving the buffer.

 I may switch to a treap implementation eventually; for many practical applications a binary search is considerably faster than the hashing algorithms under consideration.
 If your application assumes a buffer containing 100k+ elements, you may wish to consider using a treap.

+# What does this library provide
+Two things: the crate / library, and a command-line utility (`cvmcount`) which will count the unique strings in an input text file.

 # Installation
 Binaries and installation instructions are available for x64 Linux, Apple Silicon and Intel, and x64 Windows in [releases](https://github.com/urschrei/cvmcount/releases)